verbb/formie/docs/guides/migrations-upgrades/template-compatibility-audit-after-upgrade.md

 Test one **page-reload** form and one **Ajax** form at minimum.

-## Step 11 — Confirm deprecations are clear
+## Step 11 — Confirm Deprecations Are Clear

 After fixing everything flagged in Step 1: